Cozy Peach Kitchen

 Dinner is so easy with this vegetarian baked gnocchi with meatless meatballs!
 This dump-and-bake recipe uses just 5 ingredients and requires only a few minutes of active time.
 It's perfect for weeknight dinners.

-If you're new here, let me start by saying I love sharing vegetarian dump-and-bake recipes because they just make life a lot easier.
+If you're new here, let me start by saying I love sharing vegetarian dump-and-bake casseroles because they just make life a lot easier.

 This baked gnocchi is the newest dump and bake on the blog alongside this quinoa pesto bake, the very popular quinoa black bean bake, and this rice and broccoli casserole.

-This baked gnocchi is actually the easiest dump-and-bake recipe that I've ever made because it uses just 5 main ingredients and no chopping or prep is required.
+This baked gnocchi is actually the easiest casserole yet because it uses just 5 main ingredients and has very minimal chopping.
 Unlike my sheet pan baked gnocchi which results in crispy gnocchi, this is more of a casserole that creates soft, tender gnocchi.

 This is the kind of recipe to make when you really don't feel like cooking or when you just want a simple, comforting meal without any hassle.